Our Farms

 2024 Green Pastures Award Winner – Caverly Farms LLC

-Eleven families were nominated this year at the Maine Dairy Seminar and online as Maine representatives for the 2024 New England Green Pastures Award, and three operations were finalists.
-The selection committee visited these farms in mid-June and selected Caverly Farm for the 2024 Maine Dairy Farm and Family of the Year.
-Their owners, the … Continued
+Eleven families were nominated at the Maine Dairy Seminar and online for Maine’s 2024 New England Green Pastures Award.
+Of those nominations, three operations were finalists.
+The selection committee visited these farms and selected Caverly Farm for the 2024 Maine Dairy Farm and Family of the Year.
+The Caverly family, will be recognized at the … Continued

 2023 Green Pastures Award Winner – Green Valle Farm